murex/mikado-testbuilders-kata/docs/facilitation/Remote.md

 - We'll be jumping between mobs
 - Present the goals of the 2 techniques quickly
 - Mention that combining both is a case where 1+1>2
-- Start the Mob self-organization activity
+- Start the Mob self-forming activity

 ## Training from the Back of the Room activities